additional entry (AE)

 A nine-digit numeric code composed of two parts: (a) the initial code: the first five digits that identify the sectional center facility and delivery area associated with the address, followed by a hyphen; and (b) the four-digit expanded code: the first two additional digits designate the sector (a geographic area) and the last two digits designate the segment (a building, floor, etc.).

-The USPS Official National Zone Chart Data Program is administered from the National Customer Support Center (NCSC) in Memphis, TN.
-Single-page zone charts for originating mail are available at no cost from local Post Offices or online at pe.usps.com.
+The USPS Official National Zone Chart Data Program is administered from the National Customer Support Center (NCSC) in Memphis, Tennessee.
+Zone charts for originating mail are available using the Domestic Zone Chart tool located on Postal Explorer at https://postcalc.usps.com/DomesticZoneChart.

 A price structure for certain products that is based on weight and distance traveled (or number of zones crossed).